winstonbarbe/s_and_p_backend/README.md

 Things you may want to cover:

+This is an app for a stick & prey tattoos, used for bookings and portfolio.

+First I will build out each model, starting with users.

-* Ruby version
+- Ruby version

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation

-* Database initialization
+- Database initialization

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...